zamotany/react-slate/docs/api/render-to-string.md

 By default the rendered string will include ANSI escape codes for styling.
 You can disable this behavior by passing [`NO_COLOR`](https://no-color.org/) environment variable.

-Use `for await` for continuously rendered app - ones that render more than a single frame.
+Use `start` function and `for await` for continuously rendered app - ones that render more than a single frame.
+Use `stop` function to programatically stop rendering.

 #### Arguments: